qigeligedongdongqiang/GiftPresentView/README.md

 ## License

-WaterFlowCollectionViewLayout is released under the MIT license.
+GiftPresentView is released under the MIT license.
 See LICENSE for details.